stafiprotocol/developer/docs/security/audit.md

 # Audit

-The Listack collaborates with brand auditors and bug bounty platforms to make sure the security before the release, and every new custom modules will be fully tested in the testnet and then upgraded to the mainnet.
+61 Lab collaborates with brand auditors and bug bounty platforms to make sure the security before the release, and every new custom modules will be fully tested in the testnet and then upgraded to the mainnet.